 Two days on the road with 5 to go to Ohrid and what has been experienced so far could fill the pages of a book.
 New friends from 8 different countries, 4 donkeys, stories shared about cultures as we walk along an ancient Roman road, blistered feet, smiling faces as we pass through beautiful Albanian villages, weather conditions that would make many people stay inside, deep belly laughs and priceless memories that will last a lifetime.

-Karen Schaan, from United States currently living in Macedonia
+Karen Schaan, from United States currently living in Northern Macedonia

 East is East, And West is West,